--A summary of the most important studbook rules of The Rheinland Studbook
+-A summary of the most important studbook rules of The Rheinland Studbook - managed by NZHS as per the contract with the Hanoverian Verband.

 - It is a Breeding programme allowing a broader base of horses